-- a disruption or breakdown in care arrangements - · the death of a dependant - if a dependant falls ill, has been assaulted or is in an accident - to make longer term arrangements for a dependant who is ill or injured (but not to provide long term care yourself) - to deal with an incident involving a child during school hours.
+- a disruption or breakdown in care arrangements - · the death of a dependant - if a dependant falls ill, has been assaulted or is in an accident - to make longer-term arrangements for a dependant who is ill or injured (but not to provide long-term care yourself) - to deal with an incident involving a child during school hours.

 If you have worked for the same employer for 12 months and you are responsible for a child aged under 18, you are entitled to 18 weeks' parental leave per child, which must be taken by the child's 18th birthday.
 This time off is unpaid unless your employer is willing to give paid time off as a contractual right.
-The Carer's Leave Act 2023 gives employees a new right to one week's unpaid care leave per year in England, Scotland and Wales.
+The Carer's Leave Act 2023 gives employees a right to one week's unpaid care leave per year in England, Scotland and Wales.

-If you're 'providing or arranging care for a dependant with a long-term care need,' this new law, which came into effect on 6 April 2024, may apply to you.
+If you're 'providing or arranging care for a dependant with a long-term care need,' this law, which came into effect on 6 April 2024, may apply to you.
 A 'long-term care need' could be a physical or mental related injury, disability, condition or need connected with older age where care is needed for more than three months.
 This right is available from the first day of employment.
 The leave can be taken flexibly, as half or full days, for planned caring commitments.
 Visit carersuk.org/wales/work to read our online information.

 "My employer supports me with a great deal of flexibility.
-When an emergency does happen, they tell me not to worry about work."
+When an an emergency or unforeseen caring need does happen, they tell me not to worry about work."

 Getting support Telling your employer that you are a carer may not always feel like an easy step.
-Ask your employer if they have a carers policy or other support that could help you as a carer, such as flexible working arrangements or special leave.
-Some organisations provide support such as counselling services and information for carers such as advice packs.
+Ask your employer if they have a carers policy or other support that could help you manage your caring responsibilities, such as flexible working arrangements.
+Some organisations provide support such as counselling or other health and wellbeing services and information for carers such as advice packs.
 Trade unions can also be a good source of support.
 You may find that your colleagues are supportive, or even in similar caring situations themselves.
-As well as seeing if there is any support available to carers through your employment, you could explore the support available outside of your employment.
-This could include getting a carer's needs assessment to see if there is any support the local authority can offer to help you combine work and care - see page 13.
-This could also involve speaking to others who know what you are going through.
+As well as seeing if there is any support available to carers through your workplace, you could explore what support is available outside of your employment.
+This could include getting a carer's needs assessment to see if there is any assistance the local authority can offer to help you combine work and care - see page 13.
+This could also involve reaching out to others who know what you are going through.
 Visit carersuk.org/wales/support-where-you-live to find carers organisations and support services available for carers in your local area.
-Our online forum Carers Connect may be a good place to speak to other carers about how you are feeling - visit forum.carersuk.org To become part of this online community - join us as a member: carersuk.org/wales/join-us Carers UK runs Employers for Carers, providing advice and resources to help employers in the workplace.
+Our online forum, Carers Connect, may be a good place to speak to other carers about how you are feeling - visit forum.carersuk.org To become part of this online community - join us as a member: carersuk.org/wales/join-us Carers UK runs Employers for Carers, a scheme that provides advice and resources to help employers in the workplace.
 The Employers for Carers Wales Hub provides specialised support in Wales for Welsh employers.
 You could talk to your employer about joining the Employers for Carers Wales Hub - find out more at employersforcarers.org/about-us/wales-hub